 As a world-class organization on the cutting edge of evidence-based practice and professional development, the Brooks IHL Neurologic Residency program prepares its residents to educate and care for complex neurologic populations.
-This program is one year in length and consists of three components that include didactic/psychomotor classes, clinical mentoring and supervision, and directed learning activities.
-Case study presentations prepare the resident for participation in professional conferences and potential submission for publication.
+This program is one year in length and consists of three components that include structured didactic/psychomotor classes, individualized clinical mentoring, and directed learning activities.
+In addition to the Neurologic Description for Residency Practice, our curriculum is founded on the Brooks IHL Five Pillars and fosters the development of skills to prepare residents for specialty certification and long-term professional success.
 In addition, residents from all of the Brooks IHL residency programs comprehensively participate in foundational courses, allowing for development of professional relationships with colleagues of various specialty practice areas.

 The residents in Daytona will gain experience treating a wide variety of patients with neurologic conditions as therapists practicing at the Halifax Health/Brooks Rehabilitation Center for Inpatient Rehabilitation as well as our outpatient multi-disciplinary clinic.